AUTO –ACCIDENTS -WHAT IS “NO-FAULT” INSURANCE?

 So if were in a car accident driving your own vehicle and you are injured as a result of another person’s negligence, the no-fault portion of your automobile insurance policy will cover your medical bills to the extent that you have coverage.
 If your coverage runs out other insurance will kick in.

 The New York State Insurance Law, requires that all automobile insurance policies issued in this state contain a Personal Injury Protection (“PIP”) or “No-Fault” endorsement with a minimum of $50,000.00 in coverage.
-Generally speaking, this coverage extends to the driver and passengers in a covered vehicle, as well as to a pedestrian struck by the covered vehicle.
+Generally speaking, this insurance coverage extends to the driver and passengers in a covered vehicle, as well as to a pedestrian struck by the covered vehicle.

 The coverage “kicks in” regardless of fault in connection with an accident; under most circumstances, a covered individual will be afforded certain enumerated benefits regardless of that individual’s fault in connection with the happening of the accident.